Most Frequently Asked Questions

 What documents do you require for admission?

-In addition to the application form, we require: a) the application fee; b) a statement of purpose; c) three letters of recommendation; d) transcripts from all college/university work; and e) a writing sample.
+In addition to the application form, we require: a) the application fee; b) an academic statement; c) personal statement; d) three letters of recommendation; e) transcripts from all college/university work; and f) a writing sample.
 All applications must be submitted electronically through the Graduate School.

 Can I apply at any time?